-Curry Udon (カレーうどん) has been a popular menu item in Japan for a long time.
-It is lesser-known compared to Curry Rice, but the creamy curry is just as fulfilling when you enjoy it with udon.
+Curry Udon (カレーうどん) is a popular menu item in Japan, and has been for a long time.
+It is lesser-known compared to Curry Rice, but the flavorful curry sauce is just as fulfilling in a soup with udon.

-And to me, the silky noodles have a way to soothe the soul in a comforting way unlike the other.
+To me, the chewy noodles have a special ability to soothe the soul.
 When you blanket it with a rich curry soup, you just want to grab your chopsticks and slurp away.
+Curry Udon is one of the most satisfying noodle soups.
+It’s easy to whip up in under 30 minutes, too!
+It’s rich and flavorful, with just a tinge of sweetness in each spoonful.

 Ingredients You’ll Need